Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves

 Together with \eqref{eq:tc} and the definition of the operator $k$ \eqref{def-op-k}, this gives

 From the definition $S_{c}$ given by Lemma \ref{lem4} and $\tau$ given in \eqref{def-tau}, this can be expressed as

-We know from Lemma \ref{lemkncomp} that $k$ is a compact operator from $H^{-3/4}$ to $H^{-3/4}$ and $\tau^{-1}$ is an isomorphism from $H^{-3/4}$ to $H^{-3/4}$ thus $k \circ \tau^{-1}$ is a compact operator from $H^{-3/4}$ to $H^{-3/4}$.
-Similarly $S_{c}$ is a compact operator from $H^{-3/4}$ to $H^{-3/4}$ from Lemma \ref{lem4}, and therefore $\tau \circ S_{c}\circ \tau^{-1}$ is a compact operator from $H^{-3/4}$ to $H^{-3/4}$.
-Hence, $T_{c}$ is a compact operator from $H^{-3/4}$ to $H^{-3/4}$.
+We know from Lemma \ref{lemkncomp} that $k$ is a compact operator from $\Hdiv^{-\alpha/2}$ to $\Hdiv^{-\alpha/2}$ and $\tau^{-1}$ is an isomorphism from $\Hdiv^{-\alpha/2}$ to $\Hdiv^{-\alpha/2}$ thus $k \circ \tau^{-1}$ is a compact operator from $\Hdiv^{-\alpha/2}$ to $\Hdiv^{-\alpha/2}$.
+Similarly $S_{c}$ is a compact operator from $\Hdiv^{-\alpha/2}$ to $\Hdiv^{-\alpha/2}$ from Lemma \ref{lem4}, and therefore $\tau \circ S_{c}\circ \tau^{-1}$ is a compact operator from $\Hdiv^{-\alpha/2}$ to $\Hdiv^{-\alpha/2}$.
+Hence, $T_{c}$ is a compact operator from $\Hdiv^{-\alpha/2}$ to $\Hdiv^{-\alpha/2}$.
 This ends the proof of Lemma \ref{lem:Tfredholm}. \end{proof}

-\subsection{Step (7): invertibility in $H^{-3/4}$}
+\subsection{Step (7): invertibility in $\Hdiv^{-\alpha/2}$}

-We show the following Lemma \begin{lem} $T$ defined by \eqref{def-T} with $K_{n}$ given by Lemma \ref{lem:defk} defines an isomorphism from $H^{-3/4}$ to $H^{-3/4}$. \end{lem} \begin{proof}[Proof of Lemma \ref{lem:iso-34}] We already now that $T$ is a bounded operator from $H^{-3/4}$ to $H^{-3/4}$ and that $T$ is also a Fredholm operator of index 0.
-Therefore, using the fact that the adjoint of a Fredholm operator is still a Fredholm operator from Schauder's theorem, and that $dim (ker(T)) =dim(coker(T))= dim (ker(T^{*}))<+\infty$, it suffices to show that
+We now turn to the following lemma. \begin{lem} $T$ defined by \eqref{def-T} with $K_{n}$ given by Lemma \ref{lem:defk} defines an isomorphism from $\Hdiv^{-\alpha/2}$ to $\Hdiv^{-\alpha/2}$. \end{lem} \begin{proof}[Proof of Lemma \ref{lem:iso-34}] We already know that $T$ is a bounded operator from $\Hdiv^{-\alpha/2}$ to $\Hdiv^{-\alpha/2}$ and that $T$ is also a Fredholm operator of index 0.
+Therefore, using the fact that the adjoint of a Fredholm operator is still a Fredholm operator from Schauder's theorem, and that $dim (ker(T)) =dim(coker(T))= dim (ker(T^{*}))<+\infty$, it suffices to show that,